FreeBSD manual

 will be preserved as well.

-The ABI of the generated #GType s will be preserved only if the
+The ABI of the generated GType instances will be preserved only if the

 org.gtk.GDBus.Since annotation is used judiciously -- this is because

-the VTable for the #GInterface relies on functions pointers for signal
+the VTable for the GInterface relies on function pointers for signal

 handlers.
 Specifically, if a D-Bus method, property or signal or is